 Students are offered religious instruction by representatives of the various clergy for half an hour per week.
-Ethics lessons are also offered to students in place of special religious education.
 Students whose parents do not wish them to attend these classes are supervised by a teacher.
-Parents must notify the school in writing if they wish their child to be excluded from religious instruction.
+Parents must notify the school in writing if they wish their child to be excluded from Religious Instruction.